kmarzi/employee-directory/README.md

 ![User Directory](./images/directory.png)

 ## Description:
 > This is a React application used to create an employee directory.
-Allows user to filter employees by name.
+Allows user to filter employees by name when typing in the search bar, also sorts users in ascending and descending order when clicking on the "Name" heading in the table.

 ## User Story
 > As a user